05sanjaykumar/GitSlice/README.md

 Despite its power, `GitSlice` does have a few **known limitations**:

-* **Branch-specific folders only**: If a folder exists *only* in a non-default branch (e.g., not in `main`), `GitSlice` might not detect or clone it correctly unless the branch is explicitly specified in the URL.
+* **Branch-specific folders only**: If a folder or a file exists *only* in a non-default branch (e.g., not in `main`), `GitSlice` might not detect or clone it correctly unless the branch is explicitly specified in the URL.

 * **Private repositories**: GitSlice currently only works with **public GitHub repositories**.
 Support for private repos (with authentication) is not yet implemented.

-* **Path guessing limitations**: The CLI resolves folder paths by pattern matching on local clone results.
+* **Path guessing limitations**: The CLI resolves folder or file paths by pattern matching on local clone results.
 In very complex or dynamically generated repos, edge cases may slip through.

 * **Shallow branch detection**: We don't fetch the full remote branch list — only the default or specified branch is used for sparse-checkout.
 If you mistype the branch name or forget it in the URL, cloning will fail.